Saturday, June 5, 2021

 The PLI burrowed under the Grand Trunk Railroad

-mainline a short distance east from the Danville sub-station/
+mainline a short distance east of the Danville sub-station/

 passenger station.
 O.R.
 Cummings Collection